dterror-zz/minutiaer/README.md

-# god
+# minutiaer
-#### ... is in the details

-or, a collection of small things that will make me happier.
+...or, a collection of small things that will make me happier.

 ---